The center offers several professional development programs for current leaders in faith-based schools throughout the year.

 Professional Development for Non-Public Schools

-The center, in conjuction with the GSE Center for Educational Partnerships, offers professional development programs via government grants.
+The center, in conjunction with the GSE Center for Educational Partnerships, offers professional development programs via government grants.
 For more information, contact: Professional Development Center for Non-Public Schools, email@example.com.

 Title II Leadership Program